Parenting is a challenge and looking after shy kids is even more so.

 If you’re an extroverted parent with quiet children, you may find it difficult to accept their unwillingness to speak up or make friends.
 Parenting them is a skill.
 Here’s what you should know about them.

 First of all, many people in the world are introverts.
-According to a study, they make up 50 % of the US population in the United States.
-Some of our most successful leader’s entertainers, like Mahatma Gandhi, Warren Buffet, and J.K.
+According to a study, they make up 50% of the US population in the United States.
+Some of our most successful leaders, like Mahatma Gandhi, Warren Buffet, and J.K.
 Rowling, are introverted.

 2. Know that your child’s temperament is biological